-Inner radius—controls the length of the points relative to the center of the star.
+Inner radius—controls the length of the points relative to the centre of the star.

-Point radius—controls the length of the secondary points relative to the center of the star.
+Point radius—controls the length of the secondary points relative to the centre of the star.

 Enable Transform Origin—displays a movable transform origin about which the shape can be rotated.